Updated: Jun 3

 The hammer fell at $560,000.
 Juddmonte Farms would be racing him in their teal and pink silks.
 After receiving his basic education, Arrogate was sent to the barn of Hall of Fame trainer Bob Baffert.
 Baffert saw potential in his horse, but knew he needed more time than the average horse to grow and mature.
 He decided not to race Arrogate as a two-year old.

 Three-Year Old Season (2016)

 Arrogate made his debut on April 17th, 2016 at Los Alamitos as the heavy favorite.
 Unfortunately for those who wagered on him, Arrogate finished third.
-However, his defeat was gallant; he was closing fast.
-Had he gotten the chance to get just a few more strides in, he would have won.
+His defeat, however, was gallant.
+He was closing fast and had he gotten the chance to get just a few more strides in, he would have won.

 Team Arrogate regrouped for a rebound in June, this time at Santa Anita.
 Arrogate was again the heavy favorite.
 This time he refused to let the bettors down, breaking his maiden on his second time out.

 After breaking his maiden, Arrogate started a winning streak that would put his name among the greats of horse racing.
 He first won an Allowance Optional Claiming in June at Santa Anita and then another at Del Mar in August.

 He was winning so impressively that his connections made the decision to take their horse all the way to New York for the “Midsummer Derby” - the Travers Stakes (G1).
 The Travers Stakes has long been known as one of the toughest races for three-year olds.
 It is where the horses who won on the Triple Crown trail come to prove themselves again.
 That year’s Preakness winner Exaggerator and Belmont winner Creator would be facing off.
 Also among the field were names like Gun Runner and American Freedom.
 On paper, it looked to be a competitive race.